EQUATIONS

 Nature of the roots:

-b- 4ac, which is known as the discriminant.
+b2 - 4ac, which is known as the

-If b- 4ac < 0, the roots are imaginary and unequal.
+If b2 - 4ac < 0, the roots are imaginary

-Also if b- 4ac is a perfect square, then the roots are rational.
+Also if b2 - 4ac is a perfect square, then the

 Constructing a quadratic equation